 - Album: material that is very difficult or impossible to be played live at all, recorded solely for album releases.

 Lyrics are kind of an afterthought for me.
 I’ll write down any ideas I get and go back to them later if I am working on something.
 But, music comes first.
 Lyrics might be personal or political.
 They may be strange and surreal.
-Overall, it is “the little world”, “the big world”, and the English Language… or any kind of language.
+Overall, it is “the little world”, “the big world”, and the creative use of language.
 I like leaving things a little open to interpretation rather than always being explicit.

 I’ve played with hundreds of musicians from many different genres.
 My output is unified by a “conceptual continuity”, everything is interconnected, it just comes out mixed-together and filtered through whatever I have to work with.
 Sorta like combining Frank Zappa’s Freak Out List and the Nurse with Wound list into one mutation!
 Some notable influences include;

 - Alice Donut